AdaCore/gnatstudio/docs/users_guide/extending.rst

       </action>
     </help>

-  By default, commands are written in the GPS shell language.
+  By default, commands are written in the GNAT Studio shell language.
 However, you can specify the language through the :file:`lang` attribute, whose default value is "shell".
 You can also specify "python".

-  When programming with the GPS shell, execute multiple commands by separating them with semicolons.
+  When programming with the GNAT Studio shell, execute multiple commands by separating them with semicolons.
 Therefore, the following example adds a menu that lists all the files used by the current file in a :guilabel:`Project` browser::